Steve Coogan: 2003–2009: Film roles and standup

 In March 2008, it was confirmed that Coogan would return to doing comedy as part of his first stand-up tour in ten years.
 The tour, named "Steve Coogan as Alan Partridge and other less successful characters", saw the return of some of his old characters including Paul Calf and Alan Partridge.
 Reviews of the tour were mixed.
 Much of the criticism focused on the apparent unrehearsed quality of some of the performances and on Coogan's nervous stage presence.
-Chortle comedy guide described it as "most definitely a show of two-halves: the superlative Alan Partridge plus a collection of characters that are not only less successful, but woefully less funny".
+Chortle comedy guide described it as "most definitely a show of two halves: the superlative Alan Partridge plus a collection of characters that are not only less successful, but woefully less funny".

 As the tour progressed and the problems were ironed out, reviews were very positive.
 Dominic Maxwell of The Times described the show as "twice as entertaining as most other comedy shows this year".
 Brian Logan of The Guardian awarded it four stars and described it as "shamelessly funny".
 Reviews such as the one from the Trent FM Arena exemplified how much the show had improved after dealing with the glitches on its first few dates: "When Steve Coogan first brought this show to Nottingham last month, the reviews were poor... the intervening weeks have made a big difference, and last night's audience at the Trent FM Arena went home happy.
 More please, and soon."

+In 2008, BBC Worldwide bought a 25% stake in the production company.
+It did not offer the largest sum, but was chosen by Coogan and Normal owing to their previous work with and strong connection with the BBC.
 In 2009, Coogan was featured, alongside Vic Reeves, Bob Mortimer and Julia Davis, in the spoof documentary TV film Steve Coogan – The Inside Story.
 The same year he spoke on the influence of Monty Python on his comedy when he appeared in the television documentary, Monty Python: Almost the Truth (Lawyers Cut).

-Baby Cow Productions

-Coogan, along with his writing partner Henry Normal, founded Baby Cow Productions in 1999.
-Together, they have served as executive producers for shows such as The Mighty Boosh, Nighty Night, Marion and Geoff, Gavin & Stacey, Human Remains and Moone Boy, as well as the Alan Partridge feature film Alan Partridge: Alpha Papa.
-They have also produced Where Are the Joneses?, an online sitcom which uses wiki technology to allow the audience to upload scripts and storyline ideas.
+2010–2019: The Trip and Philomena

+In 2010, he worked again with Brydon and Michael Winterbottom for the partially improvised BBC2 sitcom The Trip, in which he and Brydon tour northern restaurants.
+The movie was followed in 2014 with the film, The Trip to Italy, about him and Brydon taking a food-tasting trip through Italy, followed by The Trip to Spain (2017) and The Trip to Greece (2020).
+He worked again with director Winterbottom in The Look of Love (2013), about '50s porn-king, Paul Raymond.

+Partridge returned in 2010 with a series of shorts, Mid Morning Matters with Alan Partridge, written with new writers Rob and Neil Gibbons.
+It was followed by the spoof memoirs I, Partridge: We Need to Talk About Alan (2011) and Nomad (2016), the feature film Alan Partridge: Alpha Papa (2013), and several TV specials.
+In his autobiography, Coogan wrote that Alpha Papa was the hardest he had ever worked and that the production was fraught; however, he was proud of the finished film.